dataminer-site/dataminer-site.github.io/docs/sql/functions/lambda.md

 **Description:**
 Constructs a list from those elements of the input list for which the lambda function returns `true`.
-DuckDB must be able to cast the lambda function's return type to `BOOL`.
+DataMiner must be able to cast the lambda function's return type to `BOOL`.

 **Aliases:**
 * `array_filter`